 Yes, calling “911” will help you connect to an EMS paramedic who will screen or ask you some questions about your symptoms and determine whether you need an ambulance to the local community hospital for treatment or if your symptoms meet the criteria for transportation to an acute stroke centre in Winnipeg (Health Sciences Centre or St. Boniface General Hospital) or to Brandon (Brandon General Hospital), Thompson or The Pas.
 If you meet the criteria for an acute stroke centre, this means that the ambulances will by-pass the closest hospital where you live.

-Manitoba Health, Healthy Living and Seniors is working with the regional health authorities to provide acute stroke care services in major hospitals throughout the province by 2016/17.
+Manitoba Health, Seniors and Active Living is working with the regional health authorities to provide acute stroke care services in major hospitals throughout the province by 2016/17.
 This will involve education and training, funding and resources for telestroke and telemedicine services to provide acute stroke care as per the Canadian Best Practice Recommendations for Stroke.

-Manitoba Health covers medically-necessary, land ambulance inter-facility transports when patient is being transported between designated health-care facilities for diagnostic tests or treatment, or from a more specialized level of care to another facility closer to home for rehabilitation or recovery.
+Manitoba Health, Seniors and Active Living covers medically-necessary, land ambulance inter-facility transports when patient is being transported between designated health-care facilities for diagnostic tests or treatment, or from a more specialized level of care to another facility closer to home for rehabilitation or recovery.

-Manitoba Health does not currently cover transportation between the patient’s “911” point of call and the facility to which the patient will be transported.
+Manitoba Health, Seniors and Active Living does not currently cover transportation between the patient’s “911” point of call and the facility to which the patient will be transported.
 This can result in significant cost to the patient, particularly in the event of being bypassed to a facility at significant distance to the patient’s original call.
 Work is underway to determine how to address these costs for Manitobans to ensure that financial challenges due to ambulance transfer fees are not cause for Manitoban’s opting not to seek emergent care for stroke.

-Manitoba Health is working on determination of inter-facility costs for the Manitoba Stroke Strategy.
+Manitoba Health, Seniors and Active Living is working on determination of inter-facility costs for the Manitoba Stroke Strategy.

 Eligibility criteria for coverage of inter-facility medical transports includes: